-15. Switching
+16. Switching

-- 15.1 If applicable, a holder of shares may at any time switch all or some of his shares ("Old Shares") for shares of another fund ("New Shares").
-The number of New Shares issued will be determined by reference to the respective prices of New Shares and Old Shares at the Valuation Point applicable at the time the Old Shares are repurchased and the New Shares are issued. - 15.2 Upon a switch the Old Shares will be repurchased and New Shares will be issued to the same Shareholder.
-The number of New Shares issued will be determined by reference to the respective prices of New Shares and Old Shares at the Valuation Point applicable at the time the Old Shares are repurchased and the New Shares are issued. - 15.3 Switching may be effected by writing to the ACD.
+- 16.1 A Shareholder may at any time switch all or some of his shares of one Fund (the Old Shares) for Shares of another Fund (the New Shares).
+Switching of Shares is dealt with in accordance with this section 16. - 16.2 Upon a switch the Old Shares will be repurchased and New Shares will be issued to the same Shareholder.
+The number of New Shares issued will be determined by reference to the respective prices of New Shares and Old Shares at the Valuation

+Point applicable at the time the Old Shares are repurchased and the New Shares are issued.

+16.3 Switching may be effected by writing to the ACD at 177 Bothwell Street, Glasgow, G2 7ER.
 The ACD may, at its sole discretion and by prior agreement, accept switching instructions by telephone from FCA regulated entities only.

 Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.